 Ephemera's Vintage Garden has expanded the 'Frequently Asked Questions' page to a full website.
 Welcome to Vintage Junk Journals!
 Get all your junk journal and printables questions answered in one place.
 Looking for tutorials?
 We've got all kinds!
 The main topics are listed in the left side column.
 The 'Search' button is also a quick way to find a specific topic.

 A junk journal is typically made with craft supplies, recycled paper, junk mail and other found materials.
 A 'vintage' junk journal is when such items are from a bygone era, or made to look like they are by applying techniques that give the supplies the appearance of having aged over time.

 The videos below show examples of vintage and vintage inspired junk journals.

 Junk journals can be both a decorative keepsake and have a practical purpose such as:

-There are no rules when making junk journals, they can be whatever you want them to be.
+There really are no rules when making junk journals, they can be whatever you want them to be.
 One thing is certain - they are addictive!

-Another thing I like is that a junk journal is filled with visual and tactile interest as opposed to stark, blank pages.
+3) A junk journal is filled with visual and tactile interest as opposed to stark, blank pages.
 The splashes of colour, texture, pockets and tuck spots create an inviting place to journal, draw or smash.